Introduction to Mapmaking with QGIS

 3. Know when to use a reference map vs. a thematic map; and

 The skills and concepts introduced by this resource are fundamental to mapmaking with QGIS.
-If you have not used QGIS before, Reviewing this resource, either by asynchronously working through it on your own or by attending a 1-hour facilitation of its content, is prerequisite for attending any of the Research Commons GIS and Mapping workshops.
+Reviewing this resource, either by working through it asynchronously on your own or by attending a 1-hour facilitation of its content, is prerequisite for attending any of the Research Commons GIS and Mapping workshops.
 While you are welcome to register for upcoming workshops, please take an hour to review the following material prior to the workshop date.
 That way we can spend all our time learning new skills together!

 GIS Resources at UBC: